Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/README.md

     native plugin is expected to work across all platforms, you may have to compile the library yourself for some platforms.
 If you would like to help Kinemation support your target platform officially, please reach out!
+    Alternatively, you can add the LATIOS_DISABLE_ACL scripting define at the cost of losing animation clip functionality.
 -   Occlusion Culling is not supported (not that Entities Graphics supports it either).
 -   Entities Graphics stats don’t work.
 Kinemation may provide its own solution